We know that our staff are our greatest asset and we take our role as a good and ethical employer very seriously.

 The induction also gives you the chance to meet new colleagues and also experts with lived experience, who have been in our care.

-From there, you will also gain a personal induction to the service you will be working in, and gain support from an allocated mentor.
+From there, you will also gain a personal induction to the division or are you will be working in, and gain support from an allocated mentor.

 Each year we invest in core skills refresher training for all staff on a range of important topics.
-We use e-learning models alongside practical skills training, an approach that is well-received.
+We use e-learning, alongside practical skills training, an approach that is well-received.

 Our dedicated team offers support to anyone, at any level, in any department, interested in their own development.
 We provide courses, workshops and coaching, leadership development and a continuing professional development (CPD) programme.

 The most important thing is: You’re in the driver’s seat.
 We encourage you to drive your development needs as part of a regular individual performance and development review (IPDR).

 At St Andrew’s we are pleased to be able to offer our staff a wide range of apprenticeship programmes.

 These are available at different levels in subjects related to hospitality and catering, business administration, IT, HR, leadership, management and clinical and nursing disciplines.

 By offering inclusive access to further training, we can ensure we unlock the potential in all our staff, while promoting diversity across our charity.

 In order to deliver fantastic patient outcomes, we need the very best staff.
 Our nursing team are the lifeblood of the Charity, and work tirelessly to help our patients recover and enjoy life.

 The shortage of qualified Mental Health and Learning Disability nurses is a national issue, and we are working hard to address the balance.

 In 2016 we launched the ASPIRE programme, which enables our staff to develop and move through the nursing profession without needing to leave the charity.
 The programme helps at least 20 Healthcare Assistants per year to gain a nursing degree, supported by a salary support initiative of over £17,000 per annum.
 From there, we encourage our nursing staff to move on to even more senior roles within the charity, so we grow our own experts.